 The stem sits on Sakae Custom Road Champion handlebars with Dia Compe brake levers.
 I already know that when fully restored, they will look absolutely stunning.
-But for now they’ll need to go of.
+But for now they’ll need to go off.
 And the torn handlebar tape as well of course.

 Step 2.
 Removing rust

 Before I can start polishing the thing the rust will need to be removed.
-I use diluted HG roestoplosser for this.
+I use a diluted HG roestoplosser for this.

 Step 3.
 Sanding

 With a cleaned Sakae quill stem you can start the sanding step.
 Each consecutive step increases the grit-count.